polkaulfield/lol-for-linux-installer/README.md

 # lol-for-linux-installer
 Bash and Python scripts that installs league of legends automagically!
+Warning: the Python script is not near as functional as the Bash one and should not be used right now.

 Warning: DON'T RUN THIS SCRIPT AS SUDO USER